 A computer lab equipped with a network of mainframe, microcomputers, terminals, graphics devices, and multi-media systems, software, including statistical analysis packages and compilers, and Internet access is available for student and faculty use.

-Additional computer labs are maintained on campus for the use of faculty and students.
-The School of Business and Public Administration (SBPA) lab provides access to the Computer Center/Technology Resources mainframe through a remote terminal as well as self-contained microcomputer facilities.
-The College of Natural and Applied Sciences (CNAS) computer science program lab is located in the Warehouse B. The Division of English and Applied Linguistics, College of Liberal Arts and Social Sciences maintains (CLASS) laboratories containing microcomputers with word-processing instructional software.
-The Division of Humanities and Social Sciences (CLASS) maintain the Digital Language Laboratory for Modern Language instruction.
-The School of Education (SOE), CNAS, and the School of Nursing Health Sciences (SNHS) also have computer labs equipped with microcomputers for student and faculty use, with access to the applications on the Computer Center's mainframe network.
+School of Business and Public Administration (SBPA) lab provides access to the Computer Center/Technology Resources mainframe through a remote terminal as well as self-contained microcomputer facilities.
+College of Natural and Applied Sciences (CNAS) computer science program lab is located in Annex/Warehouse B. The Division of English and Applied Linguistics, College of Liberal Arts and Social Sciences (CLASS) maintains laboratories containing microcomputers with word-processing and instructional software.
+The Division of Humanities and Social Sciences maintain the Digital Language (CLASS) Laboratory for Modern Language instruction.
+The School of Education (SOE), College of Natural and Applied Sciences (CNAS), and the School of Nursing Health Sciences (SNHS) also have computer labs equipped with microcomputers for student and faculty use, with access to the applications on the Computer Center's mainframe network.
 Contact the respective Dean's office for further information.